Devnadish/CV_next/posts/arsslSecurity.md

 ---
-title: "SSL Security"
+title: 'SSL Security'
-subtitle: "SSL Security Certificate for Your Web App"
+subtitle: 'SSL Security Certificate for Your Web App'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 ## SSL Security Certificate for Your Web App

 If you're running a web app that requires users to submit sensitive information (such as credit card details or personal information), it's important to secure your web app with an SSL security certificate.
 An SSL security certificate encrypts the data transmitted between the user's browser and your web app, ensuring that the data is protected from unauthorized access.
 In this article, we'll explore some strategies for securing your web app with an SSL security certificate.